-- Keywords: unsupervised learning, representation learning, contrastive learning, views, data augmentation
+- Keywords: unsupervised learning, self-supervised, representation learning, contrastive learning, views, data augmentation

-- One-sentence Summary: We present a new generative model that produces views for contrastive learning, matching or outperforming hand-crafted views on image, speech, and wearable sensor datasets
+- One-sentence Summary: We present a new generative model that produces views for self-supervised learning, matching or outperforming hand-crafted views on image, speech, and wearable sensor datasets

 - Code Of Ethics: I acknowledge that I and all co-authors of this work have read and commit to adhering to the ICLR Code of Ethics

 - Supplementary Material: zip